JesseBski/JesseBski.github.io/index.md

 ---

 ### 🏕️ Eagle Scout Project — Troop 151, Project Lead
+**Summary:** For my Eagle Scout Leadership Service Project, I organized and led a team of volunteers to refurbish the clothing ministry at The Christian Shelter in Salisbury MD, improving how donated clothing is sorted, stored, and distributed to residents.

+**What I did:**
-Crowdsourced $1,430 through targeted donor outreach and coordinated procurement of tools, materials, and building plans through troop and community networks to complete a community service project.
-Refurbished furniture and improved the workspace/ storage space at Christian Shelter Inc. Clothing Ministry.
-Lead a team of 5 volunteers over 3 weeks to renovate the inside of the clothing ministry.
-Transported overflowing supply of clothes, furniture and children’s books/ toys to Halo Ministry and Habitat for Humanity.
+- Crowdsourced $1,430 through targeted donor outreach and coordinated procurement of tools, materials, and building plans through troop and community networks to complete a community service project.
+- Refurbished furniture and improved the workspace/ storage space at the clothing ministry.
+- Lead a team of 5 volunteers over 3 weeks to renovate the inside of the clothing ministry building; Transported overflowing supply of clothes, furniture and children’s books/ toys to Halo Ministry and Habitat for Humanity.

+**What I learned:**
+- **Leadership & Delegation** - I learned to delegate tasks instead of doing everything myself.
+I also learned how to trust my volunteers, which included younger scout members, to complete tasks.
+- I discovered the difference between directing people and actually leading them and motivating volunteers who weren't obligated to be there.
+- I also learned how to adjust my leadership style on the fly depending on who I was working with.
+(Adults vs. Younger scouts / First-Time or Experienced Volunteers)
+- **Planning & Problem-Solving** - I realized how much a project can change between planning on paper vs. the actual workday.
+We had to adapt when materials, weather, or timelines didn't go as planned.
+- I learned how to build in buffer time, so when something did not go as planned, we still had enough time to find another solution and stay within the project timeline.
+- **Communication & Coordination** - Communicating clearly and early with the shelter staff helped us plan the project around meeting their needs, not just assuming what they needed.
+- I also had to learn that it's okay to ask for help and admitting that a task needs more hands or experience than I had.
+- **Working with a Real Organization** - I got first had experience looking at the operational challenges that nonprofit/shelters face day-to-day, which shifted how I think about service.
+- During this project had to work within someone else's rules and constraints in their own space.
+This was challenging having to work around the shelter during the day when other patrons were utilizing the spaces we were working in

 ---